 January 19, 2016

-OCT executive director, Julia Olson gave an address at the Climate Festival Norwegian activists, lawyers, judge, and other members of civil society in support of enforcing Article 112 of the Norwegian Constitution.
+OCT executive director, Julia Olson gave an address at the Climate Festival.
+Norwegian activists, lawyers, judges, and other members of civil society joined her in support of enforcing Article 112 of the Norwegian Constitution.

 May 13, 2014